KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-heir.md

 ---------|----|-----------
-result                                       |(string)                     |whether the method executed successfully HeirCCaddress                                |(string)                     |taking the contract's EVAL code as a modifier, this is the public address that corresponds to the contract's privkey heirmarker                                   |(string)                     |the unmodified public address generated from the contract's privkey
+result                                       |(string)                     |whether the method executed successfully HeirCCaddress                                |(string)                     |taking the contract's EVAL code as a modifier, this is the public address that corresponds to the contract's privkey
-GatewaysPubkey                               |(string)                     |the pubkey for the gateways cc HeirCCassets                                 |(string)                     |this property is used for development purposes only and can otherwise be ignored
+CCbalance                                    |(number)                     |unspent amount on HeirCCaddress in coins HeirNormalAddress                            |(string)                     |the unmodified normal public address generated from the contract's privkey, used for markers
+HeirCC1of2Address                            |(string)                     |address for storage funds in coins spendable by owner and heir
-CCaddress                                    |(string)                     |taking the contract's EVAL code as a modifier, this is the CC address from the pubkey of the user myCCaddress                                  |(string)                     |taking the contract's EVAL code as a modifier, this is the CC address from the pubkey of the user myaddress                                    |(string)                     |the public address of the pubkey used to launch the chain
+HeirCC1of2TokensAddress                      |(string)                     |address for storage funds in tokens spendable by owner and heir myCCaddress                                  |(string)                     |taking the contract's EVAL code as a modifier, this is the CC address from the pubkey of the user myaddress                                    |(string)                     |the public normal address of the pubkey used to launch the chain mybalance                                    |(number)                     |my balance on myaddress in coins

 Command: